BradleyA/markit/README.md

 I wanted any person to **answer one question over the phone; What version are you running?**  Even if the system is not connected to any network, have Git installed, have access to GitHub, Bitbucket, or GitLab.

 ## Description
 markit is a bash script that adds two comment lines of information about file changes to all tracked modified files in your local Git repository.
-Then push those changed file(s) to either a GitHub repository or Bitbucket repository or GitLab project.
+Then markit pushes those changed file(s) to either a GitHub repository or Bitbucket repository or GitLab project.
+This metadata allows any person to answer; What version are you running?
 The comment lines include:

  * file_name, file_version.commits, date, remote_repository, developer, hostname, parent git-tag-commit_number-hash; as the second line
  * a one line breif description about the changes; as the third line